vippsas/vipps-developers/common-topics/refund.md

 # Refunds

-The merchant can initiate a refund of the captured amount.
+The merchant can initiate a full or partial refund of the captured amount up to 365 days after payment or reservation.
+It usually takes 2-3 *bank days* until the money is in the customer's account, depending on the bank(s).
+It can take much longer, up to 10 days, and depends on the bank(s).

 It is not possible to refund a larger amount than the captured amount.

 A refund can be a partial or full.

-Partial refunds are done by specifying an `amount` that is lower than the captured amount.
+Partial refunds are done by specifying an amount that is lower than the captured amount.
 It is possible to make several partial refunds after each other.